jamesray1/specs/pubsub/gossipsub/README.md

 eager forming a connected mesh.
 As messages propagate, peers _prune_ eager links when receiving duplicate messages, thus constructing a multicast tree.
-The tree is repaired when peers receive lazy messages that were not propagated via eager links by _grafting_ an eagler link on top of a lazy one.
+The tree is repaired when peers receive lazy messages that were not propagated via eager links by _grafting_ an eagerer <!--See https://en.wiktionary.org/wiki/eager FMI-->
+link on top of a lazy one.

 In steady state, the protocol optimizes the multicast tree in two ways.
 Whenever a message is received via both an eager link and a